David L. Barron is a member in the Houston office, focusing his litigation practice on labor and employment law. David joined the firm in 2011.

 November 14, 2013

-In an article titled "Oh no, not the office party again!"
-David Barron, of Cozen O'Connor's Labor and Employment Department, offers advice on how to limit the potential fallout from an office party gone horribly wrong.
+In an article titled ''Oh no, not the office party again!''
+David Barron, a member of Cozen O'Connor's Labor & Employment Department, offers advice on how to limit the potential fallout from an office party gone horribly wrong.

 November 11, 2013

-In an article titled "Out with Mistletoe, Spiked Punch and 'Santa's Little Helpers,'" David Barron, of Cozen O'Connor's Labor and Employment Department, discusses misconduct at company holiday parties.
+In an article titled ''Out with Mistletoe, Spiked Punch and 'Santa's Little Helpers,''' David Barron, a member of Cozen O'Connor's Labor & Employment Department, discusses misconduct at company holiday parties.

 October 03, 2012